 Give Food, Time, or Money

-In addition to giving your voice, you can help by giving food giving food, time, or money to Harvesters or any of our Agency Partners.
+In addition to giving your voice, you can help by giving food, time, or money to Harvesters or any of our Agency Partners.
 We must work together to do all we can and continue to provide consistent access to nutritious food for anyone who needs it.